CisMine/Guide-NVIDIA-Tools/Chapter05/README.md

-In here, we profiling the same:
+Here, we profile the same:

-**global load transactions per request: the smaller, the better (this is about copying chunks --> checking coalescing)**
+- **global load transactions per request: the smaller, the better (this is about copying chunks --> checking coalescing)**

 ```
 ncu --metrics l1tex__average_t_sectors_per_request_pipe_lsu_mem_global_op_ld.ratio ./a.out